What is a headshot?

 It’s also a good idea to pick more than one look.
 This gives you a wider variety of photos for your social media channels and more options when selecting that one professional headshot to boost your career.

-But remember: what you wear also influences how you feel.
-Make sure to choose something you feel confident in, and that brings out your best natural self.
+But remember: What you wear also influences how you feel.
+Make sure to choose something you feel confident in that brings out your best natural self. 😎

-Photo: Bayu in Bali for Flytographer.
-Elena captures memories in Bali with a Modern Headshot photoshoot.
+Photo: Amelia in Buenos Aires for Flytographer.
+Carina captures memories in Buenos Aires with a Modern Headshot photoshoot.

 Have you ever thought of using props?
-In a modern headshot session, they can build the mise-en-scène, tell a story about you or send a particular message to your audience.
+In a modern headshot session, they can tell a story about you, or send a particular message to your audience.

 For instance, an open laptop can show you’re flexible to move around, the classic coffee mug implies that you’re available for friendly conversations, and the right pair of glasses can undoubtedly make you look more trustworthy.

-But be careful: some props can send wrong messages.
-You should be aware of that, especially if it’s a professional photo shoot.
+But be careful: Some props can send wrong messages, especially if it’s a professional photo shoot.
 A glass of wine, for instance, shows sophistication on social media.
-But it isn’t ideal for a professional portrait unless you are in the wine business.
+But it isn’t ideal for a professional portrait unless you’re in the wine business.
 Sunglasses are fine for a mysterious look on your Instagram feed. 🕶 But they’re a no-go for professional photographs and dating app profile photos alike.
-For those, it’s all about that eye contact. 👁
+For those, it’s all about that eye contact. 👁👁

 Photo: Marta in Venice for Flytographer.
 Sophia captures memories in Venice with a Modern Headshot photoshoot.

-Modern headshots are usually taken outside or in a location that relates to your personality or business.
+Commercial headshots are usually taken outside in natural light or in a location that relates to your personality or business.
 They tend to have wider angles, revealing a lot of the context in the background.
 Whether you’re in a quiet interior or in the middle of a bustling city, the environment you choose for your headshot photo is most definitely meaningful.

 If you’re the outdoorsy type, you may want to take your headshot in a park, or somewhere you can also feature nature and greenery in the shoot.
-This works well for professionals dealing with nature, such as botanists, landscape architects, or organic farmers. 🌿
+This works well for professionals who work with nature, such as botanists, landscape architects, or organic farmers. 🌿

-As an established executive, you may opt to shoot your professional headshot in a sleek-looking office or overlooking a stunning city view.
-This helps you to convey a sensation of transparency and achievement.
+As an established executive taking a new photo for business purposes, you may opt to shoot your professional headshot in a sleek-looking office or overlooking a stunning city view.

 Or perhaps you’re more of a bohemian, artsy type.
-So you can choose a cozy interior from a café or lounge.
+You can choose a cozy interior from a café or lounge.
 If you’re into the performing arts, a theatre stage can also be an idea.
 Or why not simply stand by your favourite artwork?

-A few adventurous ones do their remote work from across the globe, typing on their laptops from beautiful and oftentimes exotic sceneries. 🏝 If you’re a digital nomad, why not use the inspiring locations you visit as backgrounds for your modern headshot?
+Maybe you’re a digital nomad who does their remote work from across the globe, typing on your laptop from beautiful and exotic locales. 🏝 If you’re adventuring around the globe, why not use the inspiring locations you visit as backgrounds to make for a stunningly great headshot?

 There’s no rule of thumb, people!
 As long as the place inspires you or reflects your biz, it’s perfectly suitable.